This blog post was originally published in January 2018. It has since been updated to provide the most current and relevent information.

-Rebecca Decker is an Admissions Counselor for Accelerated Pathways and has been using her expertise to help hundreds of college students make good financial decisions for the past 7 years (not to mention the 4 years she spent learning about and managing her own financial aid in college).
+Rebecca Decker is an admissions counselor for Pearson Accelerated Pathways and has been using her expertise to help hundreds of college students make good financial decisions for the past seven years (not to mention the four years she spent learning about and managing her own financial aid in college).

-“It’s absolutely possible to qualify for grants, which are essentially free money,” she replied, “but most of the time, accepting financial aid means taking out federal loans.”
+“It’s absolutely possible to qualify for grants, which are essentially free money,” Rebecca said, “but most of the time, accepting financial aid means taking out federal loans.”

 I suddenly felt ripped off.
 No one—NO ONE—ever told me that financial aid meant student loans.
 Having been raised to live debt free myself, the idea that student debt may be masquerading under a friendlier title didn’t sit well with me.

 “If financial aid is just a loan,” I asked, “how is it any better than getting a private loan to pay for college?”

 Most federal loans don’t require a credit check.

 Federal loans often have low, fixed interest rates, which vary based on the first disbursement date of the loan.
 The interest rate for Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans for undergraduate borrowers first disbursed on or after July 1, 2020, and before July 1, 2021, is 2.75% (A private loan could easily exceed 18%.)

 Federal loans are tax-deductible.

 Federal loans can also be deferred—most commonly, students will defer their loans for up to 6 months after they graduate (allowing time to get a job).

 Lastly, federal loans are eligible for loan forgiveness in some special cases.